josh-aaron/adserver/README.md

     - Can alo use ELK stack (Elasticsearch, Logstash, Kibana)
 - Campaign Active vs. Inactive
     - Run chronjob daily to designate campaign as active/inactive based on date that chronjob is run
-    - Will optimize ad response process by reducing the number of steps/calculations required
+    - May optimize ad response process by reducing the number of steps/calculations required

 ## New Experiences, Lessons Learned, and Takeaways
+WIP

 ## Implementation Decision Making Hieracrhy
 1. Leverage past experience from similar projects